Sheltering in Parks

-It is important that the parks are safe and accessible for all users.
+It is important that the parks are safe and accessible for everyone.
 City staff take a proactive and responsive approach to manage the safety of all park visitors.

 The Parks Regulation Bylaw is in place to balance all uses within a park, ensure park activities are safe for everyone, and that the environment and amenities are protected from damage.
 The bylaw regulates matters such fires in parks, alcohol use, damage or nuisance, as well as the use of City parks as a place of overnight shelter for homeless persons.

 Rules for Temporary Overnight Shelter for Parks in Victoria

 People who are homeless may seek temporary overnight shelter in a City park.
 Victoria parks are not designed for recreational camping, and camping is not permitted.

 Some general rules to follow when seeking overnight shelter in City park:

 - Overnight shelter must be temporary (for example tents or shelter constructed from a tarp, plastic or cardboard)

 - Overnight shelter can only be erected from 8 p.m. – 7 a.m. from March to October (and 7 p.m. – 7 a.m. from November to February).